 Health Checks monitor the health and status of AWS services, and the status of these checks is displayed in the AWS Management Console.
 When a check does not pass, customers have the option to open a high-priority ticket with Technical Support for assistance.
 Health Checks are currently available for Amazon EC2 instances and Amazon EBS volumes.
 For more information, see the Support for Health Checks FAQs.

 Our first-contact response times are based on your chosen severity level for each case.
-We're committed to providing a response within these time frames:
+We will use all reasonable efforts to provide responses within these time frames: